Zhengjun-Du/GeometricPaletteBasedVideoRecoloring/README.md

 ### Directories

 1. data:  the video "season" that shown in our paper
+2. ExtractVideoFrameConvexHull： extract each video frame's convex hull
-2. VideoPaletteExtraction: the video palette extraction program
+3. VideoPaletteExtraction: the video palette extraction program
-3. RecolorGUI: the video recoloring GUI
+4. RecolorGUI: the video recoloring GUI

 ### Usage

 1. Generate video frames' convex hulls with Jianchao Tan's method: https://github.com/JianchaoTan/fastLayerDecomposition.
 Here I provide the frames' convex hulls in "data/season/" , user need not to generate it again.

+   1. 1 user can also use  "./ExtractVideoFrameConvexHull/Extrac_Video_Palette_Main.py" to generate video frames' convex   hulls

 2. Run the VideoPaletteExtraction program, the generated video palette will save in "data/season/skew_polyhedron_palette"